manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

         "1": "Doe"
     };

-As the integer value `1` is converted to the string value `"1"` in order to be usable as an object key, we have an object where the key `"1"` is defined twice; as this is not possible, the second declaration overrides the first one - the result is an object with only one key, `"1"`, and the value for this key is `"Doe"`.
+As the integer value `1` is converted to the string value `"1"` in order to be usable as an object key, we have an object where the key `"1"` is defined twice; as this is not possible, the second declaration overrides the first one - the result is an object with only one key, `"1"`, and the value under this key is `"Doe"`.

 It's much more common to access object keys using the dot notation, as in `obj.firstname` or `console.log` (another mystery solved: `console` is an object, and on its key `log` a function is defined).